 Members of our (open) work group:

-Dr. Klaus Geiselhart, Dr. Jussi Grießinger, Dr. Christoph Haferburg, Tobias Häberer, M.A., Prof. Dr. Fred Krüger, Dipl.-Geogr.
+Juliane Amend, M.A., Prof. (apl.)
+Dr. Axel Drescher, Dr. Klaus Geiselhart, Dr. Jussi Grießinger, Dr. Christoph Haferburg, Tobias Häberer, M.A., Julia Kieslinger, M.A., Prof. Dr. Fred Krüger, Dipl.-Geogr.
 Fabian Schlatter, Dr. Alexandra Titz, Benedikt Orlowski, M.A., Annika Zeddel, M.A.